agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 Every time a new maze is requested by the user, we generate its playback tape first.
 Then, we have the build phase and solve phase loops that the user can interact with.

 There are many more details to manage with Ratatui.
-But after the core event and render loops are taken care of, those details are the fun widget design and user interaction choices that make the application your own.
+But after the core event and render loops are taken care of, those details are the fun widget design and user interaction choices that make the program personalized to one's style.

 Overall, my experience with the Ratatui library was great.
 Please check out their site.
 If you want to see how all the pieces come together in a functional program, check out my [maze-tui](https://github.com/agl-alexglopez/maze-tui/tree/main) project on GitHub.